Seeed-Studio/wiki-documents/docs/Edge/NVIDIA_Jetson/Application/Robotics/Hardware/Robosense_Lidar.md

 ---
-description: How to use RoboSense LiDAR on reComputer
+description: This wiki provides a step-by-step guide to install and set up RoboSense LiDAR on reComputer J30/40 using ROS.
 title: Use RoboSense Lidar
 keywords:
 - Jetson Nano